 *This post is part of our Nature Calm course with forest arts, games, meditations from Japan and other parts of the world.
 The course is free for all school teachers and is available on a pay-as-you-like basis.
 It is a great resource filled with multiple ideas that also cover the art and science behind healing through nature.

-Download some forest bathing quotes and meditations at this link.
+Download the forest bathing quotes and meditations at this link.